 From La Cuisine, by Francoise Bernard, comes yet another recipe from her book which highlights everyday French home cooking.
 And there are two qualities to this dish that I adore; deep, rich flavors and simplicity.
 With having no more than the bouquet garni, one garlic clove, and salt and pepper for seasoning, this dish manages to taste like it’s been pampered and will make you and your guests feel indulged!
 When in reality, you basically throw it all together and let it simmer for a couple of hours.
 If I had five thumbs….they’d all be up.
 Enjoy!

 2 Tbsp. oil

-2 Lbs. beef chuck, cut into 2-inch pieces
+2 Lbs. boneless short ribs, cut into 2-inch pieces

 3 carrots, peeled and sliced crosswise (she only called for 1 carrot)